circuitdao/docs/docs/user-guide/liquidation.md

 * **Auction Price Step**
     * Statute index: 16
     * Statute name: ```STATUTE_VAULT_AUCTION_PRICE_DECREASE_BPS```
-    * considerations: A higher value results in a shorter auctions, which reduces the probability that the price drops further while the auction hasn't concluded.
+    * considerations: A higher value results in shorter auctions, which reduces the probability that the price drops further while the auction hasn't concluded.
 It also leaves bidders with a higher profit margin.
 A lower value results in longer auctions with smaller margins for keepers.
 * **Minimum Auction Price**
     * Statute index: 17
     * Statute name: ```STATUTE_VAULT_AUCTION_MINIMUM_PRICE_FACTOR_BPS```